-Aaru’s Awakening is a 2D platformer with a strong emphasis on time trials, and having to get through each level as fast as possible, overcoming the many obstacles throughout each level.
+Aaru’s Awakening is a 2D platformer with a strong emphasis on time trials and having to get through each level as fast as possible.
+And overcoming the many obstacles throughout each level.
 Personally, I didn’t like this game very much, since I felt as if the gameplay structure didn’t allow for adequate enough time to be able to fluently enjoy every facet of it, making it a much more inconsistent and fleeting experience than if it had been developed as a Metroidvania game instead; or even a traditional 2D platformer.

 Graphics – 9/10

 The game’s best feature is by some distance its visuals.
 I would best describe the graphics of this game as Okami meets Child of Light, with hand-drawn visuals and the main character being a divine animal.
 Each level has its own unique design to them, ranging from sunset-ridden mountainsides to dark woods.
 And they have all been very elegantly designed.
 The game’s soundtrack also adds a sense of tranquillity to a game where its world is wrought with danger.

 Gameplay – 4/10